-Self-service digital kiosks are rapidly entering different market sectors, in particular foodservice and retail.
+Self-service digital kiosks are rapidly entering different market sectors, in particular food service and retail.
 However, there’s a less-often discussed type of interactive kiosk that is also gaining steam, and that’s the bill-payment or financial services kiosk.
-It’s understandable that billpay kiosks may not be getting the same amount of recognition that others kiosks often do; they certainly don’t offer the same opportunities for fun or innovative integrations that, say, a Wendy’s ordering kiosk or an automated Best Buy vending machine might.
-What billpay kiosks do offer, though, is a solution to a need that is truly evergreen, one that is both desirable to consumers, and profitable for those who choose to install them.
+It’s understandable that bill payment kiosks may not be getting the same amount of recognition that other kiosks often do; they certainly don’t offer the same opportunities for fun or innovative integrations that, say, a Wendy’s ordering kiosk or an automated Best Buy vending machine might.
+What benefits bill pay kiosks do offer, though, is a solution to a need that is truly evergreen, one that is both desirable to consumers and profitable for those who choose to install them.

 The second type of kiosk can be both stand-alone, or part of a more complex self-service system.
 Universities have actually been amazingly progressive with their use of interactive kiosks on their campuses, using them to do everything from reload “campus cash” cards to pay parking fines and find directions around town.
 It stands to reason, then, that these kiosks may require a broad number of different integrations, from receipt and ticket printers, to cash intake slots, to dual monitors that allow two different sets of information to be displayed at once.